foxostro/FlapjackOS/README.md

 ## Misc.
 Tips and Tricks

+* The build script will make use of Ninja and Ccache if those tools are installed and available in the PATH.
 * Use the script "mount_bootfd.sh" to mount the boot disk image.
 This will permit you to see what files it contains.
 * Qemu is capable of directly booting a multiboot compliant kernel like so: